jozavala-msft/data-accelerator/Cloud-Simulator.md

   * **ruleTriggerValue** - Value of the property for which the rule will trigger an alert
   * **ruleNotTriggerValue** - Value of the property for which the rule will not trigger an alert
   * **ruleNotTriggerTimeInMinutes** - Instances in minutes where the rule is not expected to trigger an alert
-  * **utcAddSeconds** - Number of seconds to add to current utc time in case of a datetime type property
+  * **utcAddSeconds** - Number of seconds to add to current UTC time in case of a datetime type property
   * **datetimeStringFormat** - DateTime format in case of a datetime type property
 * Following is the list of some other properties used to shape up the simulation process
   * **rulesCounterRefreshInMinutes** - Time in minutes to reset the rules counter.